egg over CTA

 While a project consultant may discuss a lot of things with you, and even heed to extra things you’re asking for, the company is ultimately only responsible for what is written in the contract.
 Sometimes this happens on purpose and a project consultant will verbally agree to your demands knowing full well they can’t fulfill them and not put them on the contract.
 Other times, things get forgotten and it may simply be a human mistake that something you were promised did not end up on paper.

 In either case, it is up to you to go over the contract carefully before signing and ensure that everything you wanted is put down in writing.
-Once you sign the contract, you are essentially agreeing with everything that is on that paper.

 • Go through the details for each window with the representative to make sure that the windows you will be ordering are, in fact, the ones that you want.